aryandeshwal/BO_of_COFs/README.md

 ## step 1: prepare the data

-our paper relies on data from Mercado et al. [here](https://pubs.acs.org/doi/10.1021/acs.chemmater.8b01425). visit [Materials Cloud](https://archive.materialscloud.org/record/2018.0003/v2) to download and untar `properties.tgz`. place `properties.csv` in the main directory.
+our paper relies on data from Mercado et al. [here](https://pubs.acs.org/doi/10.1021/acs.chemmater.8b01425). we visited [Materials Cloud](https://archive.materialscloud.org/record/2018.0003/v2) to download and untar `properties.tgz` giving `properties.csv` in `new/`. this is the data we use.

-run the code in the Jupyter Notebook `prepare_Xy.ipynb` to prepare the data and write `inputs_and_outputs.pkl` to be read in by other Notebooks.
+run the code in the Jupyter Notebook `prepare_Xy.ipynb` to prepare the data and write `inputs_and_outputs.pkl` to be read in by other Notebooks. in here, you can set the number of runs `nb_runs`, number of iterations for each run `nb_iterations`, and, if you wish, a flag `downsample_data` for testing.

 ## step 2: run the searches